 International relations: continuity and change in global politics

 We live at a time of historic change in the international system.
-The rise of China and other large developing countries is challenging the long dominance of the west.
+The rise of China and other developing countries, as well as the resurgence of Russian militarism, is challenging the long dominance of the west.
 Political upheaval and the growing role of networks are reshaping the world.
 Economic, social and technological changes are altering the context for international relations.
 This module asks the key questions about contemporary international relations.
 It teaches key ideas such as sovereignty and security; develops your ability to analyse and respond to some of the central problems of our day; and to understand longer trends of continuity and change in global politics.

 What you will study

 This module is of interest to anyone who wants to understand the key areas of change and major problems in international relations today.

 The module is organised around a series of problem areas, or choices, facing the world today.

 - Will the rise of China lead to greater co-operation or conflict with the United States (US)?